-The BRITNeY Animation tool can also be executed as a standalone program, using e.g. Java WebStart to enable web browser integration.
+The BRITNeY Animation tool can also be executed as a standalone program, using e.g., Java WebStart to enable web browser integration.
 This feature is very useful to generate an autonomous animation prototype which allows stakeholders to "play with" without the interference and the presence of elements from the development team.
 This approach to validation was experimented with and proved to be very effective.
 This empowerment of the stakeholders promoted a deeper involvement of them in the analysis phase that not only assured better validation results, but also allowed the complementary elicitation of workflow requirements.

-The interactive animation prototype for the uPAIN system is depicted in Fig. 8.
+The interactive animation prototype for the uPAIN system is depicted in Fig. 10.
 The usage of SceneBeans allowed the animation of actors and message passing.
 SceneBeans provides a parser that translates XML documents into animation objects.
-A SceneBeans document is contained within a top-level <animation> element that contains five types of sub-elements: (1) a single <draw> element defines the scene graph to be rendered (e.g. the representation of the doctor, the nurse, the patient); (2) <define> elements define named scene graph fragments that can be linked into the visible scene graph; (3) <bahraviour> elements define behaviours that animate the scene graph (e.g. the animation of the drug injection from PCA to the patient); (4) <event> elements define the actions that the animation performs in response to internal events (e.g. the cleaning of the info text at the end of the drug injection animation); (5) <command> elements name a command that can be invoked upon the animation and define the actions taken in response to that command (e.g. the invocation of the behaviours responsible for the drug injection animation).
+A SceneBeans document is contained within a top-level <animation> element that contains five types of sub-elements: (1) a single <draw> element defines the scene graph to be rendered (e.g., the icons representing the doctor, the nurse, the patient); (2) <define> elements define named scene graph fragments that can be linked into the visible scene graph; (3) < behaviour> elements define behaviours that animate the scene graph (e.g., the animation of the drug injection from PCA icon to the patient icon); (4) <event> elements define the actions that the animation performs in response to internal events (e.g., the cleaning of the info text at the end of the drug injection animation); (5) <command> elements name a command that can be invoked upon the animation and define the actions taken in response to that command (e.g., the